Skip to content

 • {outputExt} the output file's extension

-To help sort ROMs into unique file structures for popular frontends & hardware, igir offers a few specific tokens:
+To help sort ROMs into unique folder structures for popular frontends & hardware, Igir offers some specific tokens:

 • {adam} the 'Adam' image emulator's directory for the ROM